Get a Uni

 Programming kits for public space.

 The Uni Project is a nonprofit dedicated to expanding a culture of learning beyond the walls of schools, museums, and libraries, into public space.
-To that end, we’ve developed programming kits that can be deployed in almost any location.
-We operate open-air reading rooms and other programs in New York City, using a pop-up approach to move between neighborhoods.
-We also fabricate and ship our kits to cities, libraries, and organizations across the globe.
+To that end, we’ve developed award-winning programming kits that can be deployed in almost any location.
+We deploy this gear in NYC, and we fabricate kits for cities, libraries, and organizations across the globe.

 One kit features a patented stage case that rolls into place and unfolds to reveal books or an art studio.
 Another uses a system of cubes to create a 360º library.
 We also fabricate stackable benches.
 We connect, promote, and support organizations using these designs so we can all share new solutions and best practices.